Should I Become a Mycologist?

-People in this position typically have a bachelor's degree in biology and microbiology research experience.
+People must have a bachelor's degree in biology and microbiology research experience.
 Many also possess a Ph.D. in a mycological specialty.
-The following table outlines the core requirements for mycologists according to the U.S. Bureau of Labor Statistics:

 |Degree Level||Bachelor's degree; higher-level positions usually require a Ph.D.|